 Palua Laddu is a sweet, made with Arrowroot, a plant-based grain-free starch.
-Originated from the Bhadrak district in Odisha, this laddu is a popular household sweet.
-Made with wheat/refined flour, semolina (Sooji), Palua (arrowroot powder), sugar, water, oil and baking soda this dish not only visually appealing but a delicious snack as well.
+Originating from the Bhadrak district in Odisha, this laddu is a popular household sweet.
+Made with wheat/refined flour, semolina (Sooji), Palua (arrowroot powder), sugar, water, oil, and baking soda this dish is not only visually appealing but a delicious snack as well.
 The authentic famous food in Odisha is one you can not miss.

 15. Odisha Rasagolla